yokoyamatoyou/AIOCR/README.md

 ```bash
 streamlit run src/app/main.py
 ```
+On Windows you can run `run.bat` which executes the same command.

 This will launch a local web server where you can upload an image and a YAML file that defines the ROIs.